Save 30% on all courses!

 Focuses on best and safe practice for the administration of medicines.
 It explores the importance of risk assessment in determining the safety of administration.
 The module explores, in detail, safe methods for administering and recording the administration of medicines.

-Considers the purpose of audit in managing and controlling medicines in care establishments.
+Considers the purpose of audit in managing and handling medicines in care establishments.
 The module also examines what actions to take in the event of medicine administration errors, as well as actions that can be taken to prevent errors occurring.